 The University of Arkansas takes a global approach to graduate education; the school welcomes international students through an International Students and Scholars team and offers extensive study abroad programs.
-More than a third of graduate students were international in 2012, and 800 students studied abroad while pursuing a graduate degree at UA.
-One benefit of this worldwide focus is the school’s unique Program in Comparative Literature and Cultural studies, a doctorate program with a wide range of areas of concentration: comparative literature, interdisciplinary Hispanic studies, modern language, cultural studies, literary translation.
+More than a third of graduate students are international, and 800 students studied abroad while pursuing a graduate degree at UA.
+One benefit of this worldwide focus is the school's unique Program in Comparative Literature and Cultural studies, a doctorate program with a wide range of areas of concentration: comparative literature, interdisciplinary Hispanic studies, modern language, cultural studies, literary translation.

 Tuition and Fees: $12,595/yr